In 2016 about 1,047 students graduated with a degree in Physics from one of the 53 colleges in the Middle Atlantic area that offer the degree.

 It's hard to beat Princeton University if you wish to study Physics.
 Students who graduate from this program report average early career wages of physics and mid-career wages of $130,992.
 The locale of Princeton, New Jersey, is nice for individuals who like a quieter, suburban area.

 If on-campus safety is one of your priorities, you will be glad to find out that this school has a low crime rate.Around 84.0% of Princeton applicants submit their SAT scores, which average around 1,500.
-Interested in learning more about Princeton University's campus?
-Go on a virtual tour.
+Take a virtual tour to explore Princeton's campus.

 University of Pennsylvania is a good decision for individuals interested in a Physics major.
 University of Pennsylvania offers graduate degrees in physics for those interested in an advanced degree.
 Looking for a big school?
 This institution has more than 20,000 students on campus.